JustH3LL/Hayloo/README.md

 **BUT FIRST**

 You *have* to run a few commands to set it up properly.
 Firstly, any sort of chat functionality is 99% likely to be broken out of the box.
-There is a fix, but there also is an issue with the game being so fucking old that it will have a persistent error box in the top left if you touch 1080p.
+There is a fix, but there also is an issue with the game being so fucking old that it will have a persistent error box in the top left if you touch 1080p if you use said fix.
 Secondly, when you download the game, you will notice a batch file called `haloce.bat`.
 Open it in notepad.

 it should look like: